openaustralia/theyvoteforyou/app/views/home/_about.md

 ### Thanks for making this

-Public Whip was built by the [OpenAustralia Foundation](https://www.openaustraliafoundation.org.au), an independent, non-partisan not-for-profit.
+<%= Settings.project_name %> was built by the [OpenAustralia Foundation](https://www.openaustraliafoundation.org.au), an independent, non-partisan not-for-profit.
 It is based on the ground-breaking [UK Public Whip site](http://www.publicwhip.org.uk/) originally created by
 [Francis Irving](http://www.flourish.org/) and [Julian Todd](http://www.goatchurch.org.uk/) in 2003.
 We owe Julian and Francis a massive debt of gratitude for everything they've done.

 A huge thank you to [Google Australia](http://www.google.com.au) whose donation made the development of this Public Whip possible.